-All students are scheduled for a 30-minute lunch period.
+All 9-12th grade students are scheduled for a 30-minute lunch period.
+7th and 8th grade students will have a 40 minute block with 20 minutes of lunch and 20 minutes of recess.
 Students must eat in the cafeteria.
 Students are expected to bus their own dishes and keep the lunchroom neat and orderly.
 Students are not to share their meal account numbers.
 Food services include breakfast and hot lunch.
 The board approves the prices set for school breakfast, lunch and the price of milk.
 Lactose reduced milk will be provided to any student upon the written request by the parent/guardian.